awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/PropertyGraph.md

 |glabel|vertex label or edge type.
 If not specified, this is assumed to be the table name||
 |query|Gremlin query if `componenttype` is `view`|

+## Examples

 The next screenshot shows columns and advanced properties for the sample `airport` table that maps to airport vertices in Neptune.
+It is a vertex table, indicated the `componenttype` of `vertex`.

 ![](./assets/table.png)

 ### Query examples